hsnlab/annabellaDB/README.md

 ```

-### Installing via Docker
+### Install AnnaBellaDB cluster in Docker containers

-It is possible to create AnnaBellaDB cluster, where the the cluster elements (i.e., the AnnaBella nodes) are Docker containers.
+It is possible to create AnnaBellaDB cluster, where the the cluster elements (i.e., the AnnaBella hosts) are Docker containers.
-Currently, there is no official AnnaBellaDB container, that is why we are going to use the base container for AnnaDB (https://hub.docker.com/r/hydroproject/base)
-and install the auxiliary apps and build the AnnaBellaDB inside it.
+Currently, there is no official AnnaBellaDB container, that is why we are going to use the base container for AnnaDB (https://hub.docker.com/r/hydroproject/base) to install the auxiliary apps and build the AnnaBellaDB inside that.

 First of all, you need to install docker and other dependencies, if you have not done it yet:
 ```